 The prefinancing and periodic reports include a technical and financial part.

 The technical part includes an overview of the action implementation.
-It must be prepared using the template available in the Portal.
+It must be prepared using the template for Annex 6.

 The financial part of the additional prefinancing report includes a statement on the use of the previous prefinancing payment.